sreesh2411/DBMS-Project/README.md

 # DBMS-Project
-This repository contains the files and folders of the project of course Database Management Systems (UE18CS252).
+This repository contains the files and folders of the project of course Database Management Systems (UE18CS252).<br>

+## Project Title:
+Car Rental System